FrontierPsychiatrist/jsdbc/README.md

 jsdbc
 =======
 This is a database client for node.js that uses libzdb to query some relational databases.
 Internally it uses a connection pool.
 It supports prepared statements and result sets.
-Currently only mysql is supported.
+You can use it with MySQL, Postgres, Oracle and SQLite databases.

 How to build
 ------------